WomenPlusPlus/deploy-impact-23-shift-4/README.md

 3. Run `pip3 install -r requirements.txt` to install Python dependencies.
 4. To configure environment variables please contact [Laura Purcaro](https://github.com/gitadventurer241).
 6. Run `python3 main.py` to start the backend server.

+## Designs 🎨

+View our designs created using Figma [here](https://www.figma.com/file/GabIGkFDgeU7GrXLqDsT9T/Shift?type=design&mode=design&t=HVz8AfCQZmmdwH4S-0).

+## Project Management

+For this project we’ve been using several documents to manage our project planning and work on the scoping of this product.
+You can find them in this [document](https://docs.google.com/spreadsheets/d/1hzz15suqxdaHOBzxK2cfyZGQXQ_WvPOjfTUn_2UfRZg/edit).

 ## Our Team 👥